catscarlet/makeiso-kuroko/README.md

 This project is just for helping developers who don't familiar how to buid a CentOS ISO.
 You should write Kickstart-file (payload-develop.cfg) for your own project purpose.

 ## Other things

+### Todo list

+- Print logs not only in log file, but also in tty.

 ### Idea about naming this 'make linux iso project' Kuroko